athomo/kcore/README.md

 It is very easy to convert an edgelist file into WebGraph format.
 I am making the folloiwng assumptions:

-1. The graph is unlabeled and the vertices are given by consecutive numbers, 0,1,2,...
-(If there are some vertices "missing", e.g. you don't have a vertex 0 in your file, it's not a problem.
+1. The graph is unlabeled and the vertices are given by consecutive numbers, 0,1,2,... <br> (If there are some vertices "missing", e.g. you don't have a vertex 0 in your file, it's not a problem.
 WebGraph will create dummy vertices, e.g. 0, that does not have any neighbor.)

 2. The edgelist file is TAB separated (not comma separated).